makerspet/makerspet.github.io/_pages/shipping-policy.md

   <li>our <a href="https://www.facebook.com/groups/243730868651472/">Facebook group</a></li>
 </ul></p>

-<p>If don't see your question already answered, please consider creating a user account on the
+<p>If you don't see your question answered already, please consider creating a user account on the
 <a href="https://github.com/makerspet/support/discussions">Support forum</a> and posting your issue as a new topic.</p>